santirak/_JsLib/README.md

 - common methods
     - *this.createViews()*: for calling *View.createElements()* to create all view elements
-    - function for getting value from view elements which will call getting value function of **View**
+    - function for getting value from view elements which will call getting-value-function of **View**
-    - function to setting value in view elements which will call setting value function of **View**
+    - function to setting value in view elements which will call setting-value-function of **View**

 ### View